15 Bio-optical Conditions

 15.4 Spectrally-resolved bio-optical model

-From CSIEM 1.5 and above, an implementation of a spectrally-resolved light model was included within the AED model configuration, and this chapter outlines the approach to this model, and assessment of its accuracy that was undertaken.
-The model includes both an above and below water component, and can be integrated with the water quality and biological components within AED.
-This model is benchmarked against the known reference approaches within the HydroLight / EcoLight software, and validated against below-water spectral data (see Section 13.2).
+From CSIEM v1.5 onwards, a spectrally-resolved light model has been included within the AED model configuration.
+This section outlines the model approach and the assessment of its accuracy.
+The model includes both above-water and below-water components, and is integrated with the water quality and biological modules within AED.
+It is benchmarked against the well-established HydroLight / EcoLight software, and validated against below-water spectral data (see Section 15.2).

 15.4.1 Model description